-A new application allows online statistical analysis of gene-expression dataApril 3rd, 2012 in Genetics /
+A new application allows online statistical analysis of gene-expression dataApril 3, 2012 in Medicine & Health / Genetics

 The journal Computers in Biology and Medicine has published an article on the new IT application BootstRatio, created by IDIBELL researchers.
 The application allows online statistical analysis of data from gene expression.
 It is accessible through http://regstattools.net/br and any scientist is already to use it.